pdelewski/GoAppK8s/README.md

 docker push localhost:5000/logwriter-app:v.01
 ```

-Set port forwarding on registry pod to 5000 (localhost:5000) by using k9s or kubectl command
+Set port forwarding on registry pod to 5000 (localhost:5000) by using k9s shift-f or kubectl command

 Create deployment